jjshoots/PyFlyt/docs/_sources/documentation.md.txt

 ## Gymnasium Environments

-If all you want are the gymnasium environments, you can skip everything and go straight to the [Gymnasium Environments](documentation/gym_envs) section.
+If all you want are the Gymnasium environments, you can skip everything and go straight to the [Gymnasium Environments](documentation/gym_envs) section.